CEODemitri/pdf_computer_science_one/README.md

             - 3 problems completed.
 24 more to go
             - extra practice, could leave here

+Seems I forgot to add some code in the first two section. will revise but not priority.

 - Conditionals
     - [ ] Logical Operators
     - [ ] If Statement